AWS Secrets Manager Backend

 Example of storing Google Secrets in AWS Secrets Manager

-For connecting to a google cloud conn, all the fields must be in the extra field, and their names follow the pattern extra_google_cloud_platform__value.
+For connecting to a google cloud connection, all the fields must be in the extra field.
 For example:

 Was this entry helpful?